 - It does not work for families with small children, unless an adult or teen member of the party is the only one who wants to ride.
 Then, it's great — but you cannot send children under 7 alone.

 - This is not the best way to skip the line if you use a wheelchair or have other disabilities.
-Go to Guest Relations to ask about accommodations that will suit your needs.
+Go to Guest Relations to ask about other accommodations that will suit your needs.
+If you need a companion to assist you on or off the ride, or need extra time loading, this option is not best for you.

 Rides That Offer Single Rider at Disneyland Resort

 Here are the attractions with Single Rider lines and where to find the lines.
 The list does change at times.
 A ride may add or take away a Single Rider line.
-At this point, Monster's Inc. Mike & Sulley to the Rescue is the only ride we know of offering Buddy Pass, but Toy Story Midway Mania! used to have it as well.
+Monster's Inc. Mike & Sulley to the Rescue offers a Buddy Pass (Toy Story Midway Mania! used to have one as well.)
+The Roo Pass at The Many Adventures of Winnie the Pooh is similar to the Buddy Pass.

 Disneyland Single Rider Attractions: